 2018: BSK begins offering a full M.Div. in Louisville at Simmons College.
 Receives $300,000 grant from Baugh Foundation to support work at Simmons site.

 2020: BSK named the official seminary of the National Baptist Convention of America International, Inc. (NBCA).

 2020: BSK receives 10 year reaccredidation from the Association of Theological Schools (ATS) following self-study process.

 2020: BSK approved by ATS for comprehensive distance education.

 2020: Revised M.Div.
 Curriculum launched to now require 75 hours and infuse couses with Black church studies content.

-2020: Cooperative Baptist Fellowship selects BSK as partner to provide distance education for Virginia students.
+2020: Cooperative Baptist Fellowship of Virginia selects BSK as partner to provide distance education for Virginia students.

 2021: Eula Mae and John Baugh Foundation awards BSK $750,000 to begin Institute for Black Church Studies.